nurulzahranyy151/Week4-node-plugin/README.md

 # Tugas Week 4 Pemrograman Lanjut Web 2025

 ## Nurul Qalbi Zahrani - F1D022150

-This project is a Node.js script that displays student information, motivational quotes, ASCII art, and a fun squirrel (`cowsay`) output.
-It also accepts input arguments from the terminal to greet a user dynamically.

 ---

-## 📦 Dependencies
+Welcomeeeeeee!!!

+This project is a Node.js script that displays student name and ID, motivational quotes by Steve Jobs, ASCII art, display current date & time, with a fun squirrel output.
+It also accepts input arguments from the terminal to greet a user dynamically!!
+I use NPM for this and ESModule for this task!S

+---

+## How to Install Dependencies?!

 This project uses the following Node.js packages: